Riley-Cox/ECE412-LatticeFPGA/Meeting-Notes/Friday_Jan_17_2025_Meeting_Notes.md

 As stated by Rahul the Project will consist of three phases.
 In phase 1, we will create a "nice" end product; Potentially to be used in showcasing events The end product will consist of the following:
-	-A polished 3D-printed Enclosure
+	- A polished 3D-printed Enclosure
-	-An LCD Screen
+	- An LCD Screen
-	-An Upduino Board with an iCE40 Ultraplus FPGA
+	- An Upduino Board with an iCE40 Ultraplus FPGA
-	-Two buttons, one to control color changing, the other brightness/contrast
+	- Two buttons, one to control color changing, the other brightness/contrast

 The display should be able to shift through 7-8 solid colors in the intial protype, to be stepped up to 10-15 colors by the end of phase 1.